schatt3npakt/sinnbild/docs/story/index.md

 # Story title

 This is the documentation for your story.
+You can draft your chapters, characters and scenes in this folder.